micantoine/svelte-preprocess-cssmodules/README.md

 </style>
 ```

-**Beware**
+**Potential issue with third party plugins**

-The enabled option will applied cssModules scoping to all imported Svelte files, even the ones coming from `node_modules`.
-When using a third party library, make sure the compiled version is being imported.
-In the case of a raw svelte file, it might break its styling.
+The preprocessor requires you to add the `module` attribute to `<style>` in order to apply CSS Modules to a component.
+When enabling `useAsDefaultScoping` the `module` attribute is not required anymore and CSS Modules will apply to all svelte components of your application, including plugins.
+If a third party component is relying on svelte scoping and non class selectors, its styling will apply globally and may cause unexpected results.

-To prevent any scoping conflict, it is recommended to associate the option `useAsDefaultScoping` with `includePaths`.
+To prevent any scoping conflict, it is recommended to set the `includePaths` option to your source folder in order to target your components only.

 ```js
 // Preprocess config